Nod Brook Wildlife Management Area and Field Trial Area

 Hunting is permitted at Nod Brook WMA.
 Therefore, it is recommended that visitors wear hunter orange (hats and vest/jacket) and that dogs wear an orange vest during the fall and winter hunting seasons.
 A map and access information for Nod Brook are available on the Connecticut Interactive Hunting Area Map.

 Nod Brook WMA is one of 4 areas in Connecticut that are designated specifically for conducting field trials.
-Three of the areas (Flaherty Field Trial Area, Mansfield Hollow WMA, and Sugarbrook WMA) are located east of the Connecticut River.
+Three of the areas (Dr. John E. Flaherty Field Trial Area and WMA, Mansfield Hollow State-Leased Field Trial Area, and Sugarbrook WMA) are located east of the Connecticut River.
 Nod Brook is the sole area west of the River that is designated for field trials.
 Nod Brook is unique from the other field trial areas because it is the only one developed specifically for water-based retriever dog trials.